-For DCT Appliance (OVA) deployments, use the setup UI for network settings and the pages in the Configuring network settings109 section.
+For DCT Appliance (OVA) deployments, use the setup UI for network settings and the pages in the Configuring network settings section.

-By default, to enable HTTPS, DCT creates a unique self-signed certificate when starting for the first time.
+To enable HTTPS for all other deployment methods, DCT creates a unique self-signed certificate when starting for the first time.
 This certificate and private key are configured in the values.yaml file under:

-109 https://cd.delphix.com/docs/latest/configuring-network-settings
+https://cd.delphix.com/docs/latest/configuring-network-settings